Inspiration

 Where You Can Use It

-You are allowed to use cannabis in private residences and cannabis-friendly accommodations.
+• You are allowed to use cannabis in private residences, cannabis-friendly accommodations, cannabis-friendly lounges, and places that are for medical or therapeutic purposes.

 Where You Can Buy It

-As long as you're above the legal age and can provide a valid medical card, you can get your ganja from licensed dispensaries, which are known as herb houses in Jamaica.
+• As long as you're above the legal age and can provide a valid medical card, you can purchase cannabis from licensed dispensaries, which are known as herb houses in Jamaica.

-From tropical islands to urban metropolises, these four cannabis friendly destinations are perfect for any traveler's bucket list.
-But before you book your flight and pack your bags, remember that cannabis laws can change quickly, so it is always best to stay on top of the local laws, so the only thing that catches you off guard is how good the food is.
+From tropical islands to big cities, these four cannabis friendly destinations are perfect for any 420 bucket list.
+But before you book your flight and pack your bags, remember that cannabis laws can change quickly, so it is always best to stay on top of the local laws, so the only thing that catches you off guard is how good the flower is.